kr-colab/im_clam/README.md

  Liklihood Func.
 Evals: 0
 ```
 #### Uncertainty Estimation Mode
-If one uses the `-FIM` flag the program calculates parameter confidence intervals for a dataset given the parameterization specified by the `-x` flag which is assumed to be the MLE calculated through the estimation mode above.
-Parameter confidence intervals are estimated using the Fisher Information matrix and insomuch a number of assumptions are made about the asymptotic properities of the likelihood surface.
+If one uses the `-GIM` flag the program calculates parameter confidence intervals for a dataset given the parameterization specified by the `-x` flag which is assumed to be the MLE calculated through the estimation mode above.
+Parameter confidence intervals are estimated using the Godambe Information matrix and insomuch a number of assumptions are made about the asymptotic properities of the likelihood surface.

 The `-v` flag gives a verbose output, printing the parameter values and likelihood at each likelihood evaluation.
 The `-obs` flag outputs the observed AFS specified in the datafile.
 Finally the `-r` flag enables the user to specify the random seed.